helfer/flexible-spark-streaming/README.md

 updated when new results come in.
 * automatically add new nodes to the cluster if utilization exceeds a threshold.
 * etc.

+## Running the code

+Right now, our code doesn't do much.
+It just wired up some components and runs a dummy query on a single file.
+To run it, all you have to do is to make sure that the spark/bin directory is in your OS's PATH variable.
+Then run the following:

+    > spark-submit scheduler.py sample-data/tweets.txt

+It should say somewhere in the flurry of log messages that two tweets matched the filter.
+If everything is running fine, you can get rid of the error messages by appending `2> /dev/null` to the command above.
+There's also a settings file somewhere that we could modify.
+If you find that, please write it here.